Golf Handicap Calculator

 2. How often is my official handicap updated?

 Official USGA handicaps are typically updated weekly if you submit scores regularly.
-This calculator provides real-time estimates based on the formula.
+This calculator provides real-time estimates based on the USGA formula.

 3. What's the maximum handicap?